JanHerca/urantiapedia/output/wikijs/en/article/Dan_Massey/Prayer_worship_and_communion.md

 ### Love One Another

 The greatest fruit that we may derive from that experience is surely to be able to fulfill Jesus' commandment to his disciples that they should love one another even as he has loved them.
-And he promised that this love, this harmony in the group, would relate to their ministry — that by this will “_...all men know that you are my disciples._” ([UB 180:1.1](/en/The_Urantia_Book/180#p1_1)) And then Jesus said, “_If you will only love one another as I am loving you, you shall be my friends, and I will ever speak to you of that which the Father reveals to me._” ([UB 180:1.3](/en/The_Urantia_Book/180#p1_3))
+And he promised that this love, this harmony in the group, would relate to their ministry — that by this will “_...all men know that you are my disciples._” (<a id="a81_346"></a>[UB 180:1.1](/en/The_Urantia_Book/180#p1_1)) And then Jesus said, “_If you will only love one another as I am loving you, you shall be my friends, and I will ever speak to you of that which the Father reveals to me._” (<a id="a81_565"></a>[UB 180:1.3](/en/The_Urantia_Book/180#p1_3))

 The practice of group worship is an effective way by which a group of Son-believing and God-knowing mortals eventually will grow to exhibit the fullness of love, harmony, and unity of true friendship with Michael.